Outline for Projects

 Brief description of the research that was done.
 It will give an indication to what problem was to be solved, what methods were used and an indication of results.
 This section should not explain why the problem was chosen, specific details of the methods or any conclusions from results.
 It is intended to present key words for future researchers to make use of in selecting which articles they may read.

 This section needs to address a description of the problem to be solved, how it has come to be a problem and why it should be solved.
 It could mention who will benefit from investigating a model to solve the problem.
 This section should indicate what significant research has been done in the past in this regard (lit search) and what GIS theories were applied.

 It would also be interesting as to why you decided on this topic and why it is important to you.
 This is not part of a formal journal format but it may help you in performing the research.

 What algorithms you used, what extensions were beneficial and how were they used

 Software and Procedures used

 This section should make use of the topics discussed and tasks undertaken in the labs and tutorials.
 There should be plenty of illustrations indicating the direction the direction of your work.
-These could be flowcharts, screenshots diagrams and so on.
+These could be flowcharts, screen hots diagrams and so on.
 The methods section may also include the changes in procedures for repeated iterations of similar test or procedures of comparative tests.
-The methods section can make elusions to the results section to follow.
+The methods section can make illusions to the results section to follow.